London Inner Ring Road: Pentonville Road

-Pentonville Road runs west to east from Kings Cross to City Road.
+Pentonville Road runs west-to-east from Kings Cross to City Road.

 By far the greater portion of the road is in the London Borough of Islington but a small part near Kings Cross is in the London Borough of Camden, including an entrance to King's Cross St Pancras Underground station at the former King's Cross Thameslink station.
 It acquired its present name in 1857.

-There are several halls of residence located on Pentonville Road, these being Dinwiddy House (SOAS), Paul Robeson House and Nido Student Living.
-There are two green spaces along the road – Joseph Grimaldi Park and Claremont Square, the latter however is not open to the public.
+Several halls of residence are located on Pentonville Road: Dinwiddy House (SOAS), Paul Robeson House and Nido Student Living.
+There are two green spaces along the road, Joseph Grimaldi Park and Claremont Square; the latter's central green area, however, is not open to the public.

 This street is distinguished by the "set back" housing lines originally intended to provide an atmosphere of spaciousness along the thoroughfare.
 It is one of the locations on the UK version of the Monopoly board game, which features areas native to London.

-Pentonville Road is one of the many London place names mentioned in the song "Transmetropolitan" by The Pogues.
+Pentonville Road is one of the many London place names mentioned in the song "Transmetropolitan" by the Pogues.

 Mansell Street

 Mansell Street is a short road, part of the A1210 route (though sometimes shown as being the A1211), which for most of its length marks the boundary between the City of London and the London Borough of Tower Hamlets, though the southernmost part is entirely in Tower Hamlets.
 It runs from Aldgate southwards to the Tower of London.
-The northern part, north of the junction with Goodmans Yard and Prescot Street, has one way northbound traffic, while the southern part has one way southbound traffic.
+The northern part, north of the junction with Goodmans Yard and Prescot Street, has one-way northbound traffic, while the southern part has one-way southbound traffic.

 Tower Bridge Road

-Tower Bridge Road is a road in Bermondsey in the London Borough of Southwark, UK, that runs north to south, and connects the Bricklayers Arms roundabout and flyover at its southern end (New Kent Road and Old Kent Road) to Tower Bridge and across the River Thames at its northern end.
+Tower Bridge Road is a road in Bermondsey in the London Borough of Southwark.
+It runs north-to-south, and connects the Bricklayers Arms roundabout and flyover at its southern end (New Kent Road and Old Kent Road) to Tower Bridge and across the River Thames at its northern end.
 It also links to Long Lane.

 The road has an abundance of antique (or junk) shops along part of its length.
 There is also Bermondsey Square which holds an 'antique' market every Friday morning, usually known as Bermondsey Market, though officially as New Caledonian Market.

 Towards its southern end are a collection of shops, pubs and takeaways.